 The Village has two major business type activities, the provision of water and sewer, which are accounted for in the Water Operating Fund and the Sewer Operating Fund.
 Charges for services completely support the business type activity disbursements.
-Transfers were made into the Sewer Operating Fund from the Budget Stabilization Fund to subsidize debt service.
-The relocation out of the Village at the end of 2002 of L.G.
-Philips, a major water and sewer user, caused the rates charged for water and sewer to fall out of line of expenditures.
-The Village has taken steps to eliminate the need for subsidy by passing ordinances to adjust its water and sewer rates over a multiyear period to align the revenues with anticipated expenditures.
-In addition, the Village sells water and sewer to neighboring communities and has entered into a contract to provide water to the Village of Bluffton, Ohio, which will help to stabilize rates.
+The Village reviews its water and sewer rates annually and makes necessary adjustments to align the revenues with anticipated expenditures.
+In addition, the Village sells water and sewer to neighboring communities to help stabilize rates.